AntonioIsas/CarND-Behavioral-Cloning-P3/writeup_report.md

 After this training and some more tests the model was able to complete the first track but was not doing very well generalizing for the second one so I added more data from the second one and kept tuning.

-The model was doing well on both tracks, however when adding some details like the shadows it would run out off track on both.
+The model was doing well on both tracks, however when adding some details like the shadows it would run off track on both.
 I realized the initial data didn't had any shadows so I added some more data as well as trying to use a different color space.

-At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.
-It still struggles with one of the curves of the second track when it has shadows but manages to stay on the road.
+With this changes, the vehicle is able to drive autonomously around both tracks without leaving the road.
+The model was still struggles with one of the curves of the second track when it had shadows but manages to stay on the road.

+I added dropout layers to prevent overfitting and now it is able to run both tracks at a speed of 20mph even if it has shadows

 #### 2. Final Model Architecture